 There’s all different kind of ways to bet on the Super Bowl.
 Sure, the most popular ways are to make a wager on the side or total.
 A lot of money will also come in on prop wagers.
 One of the more popular prop bets is the odds to win the Super Bowl MVP.

-Player Odds to Win Super Bowl LII MVP Award
+Player Odds to Win Super Bowl LIV MVP Award

 The fact that the two signal callers have the best odds to win the award, shouldn’t come as a surprise.
 Looking back over the year at the Super Bowl MVP Winners, you will see the position has dominated the award.

-There have been 52 MVP awards given out and 27 of those have gone to the quarterback of the winning team.
-The last two do so was Brady, who won the award after last year’s epic come-from-behind win over the Flacons in SB LI.
+There have been 54 MVP awards given out and 29 of those have gone to the quarterback of the winning team.

-My money would be on Brady or Foles taking home the hardware.
 We put such an emphasis on the quarterback position that it becomes nearly impossible for them to not win the award, especially with the way teams are scoring.

 If you don’t want to pull the trigger on this wager, don’t worry there’s a ridiculous amount of prop bets made available.